SajalJainatwork/Azure-Databricks-project-on-Yelp-Dataset/README.md

 # Azure-Databricks-project-on-Yelp-Dataset
-Analyse Yelp Dataset with Spark &amp; Parquet Format on Azure Databricks
+Analyze Yelp Dataset with Spark &amp; Parquet Format on Azure Databricks

 In this Databricks Azure project, you will use Spark & Parquet file formats to analyse the Yelp reviews dataset.
 As part of this you will deploy Azure data factory, data pipelines and visualise the analysis.